NathanaelTamirat/Amharic-name-like/README.md

 ### Amharic Namelike Generation

-This repository contains two bigram methods to generate Amharic names from a dataset of existing names.
-The first method uses a count model based on counting character pairs, and the second method utilizes a simple neural network with one layer.
-This is designed to be lightweight and straightforward, avoiding excessive complexity with numerous options and settings.
+This repository contains mutiple bigram methods to generate Amharic names from a dataset of existing names.
+The first method uses a count model based on counting character pairs, and the second method utilizes a straightforward approach with a single-layer neural network.
+I also incorporated an MLP and achieved a favorable loss function, ensuring effectiveness while maintaining simplicity and avoiding excessive complexity.

 #### Requirements